Ukraine leaves sabotaged power lines to Russian-annexed Crimea in mud

 Tatars, a Muslim people with a long history of habitation in Crimea, accuse the peninsula’s new Kremlin-backed authorities of oppressing them, allegations officials deny.

-A Reuters reporter saw three Ukrainian tanks and two armored personnel carriers headed to the border with Crimea on Friday afternoon, but it was unclear what their purpose was.
+A Reuters reporter saw three Ukrainian tanks and two armoured personnel carriers headed to the border with Crimea on Friday afternoon, but it was unclear what their purpose was.

 Russia, which has accused Ukraine of “torturing” Crimeans with the power cuts, has responded by cutting coal deliveries to Ukraine.